hdShang/arxiv-daily/docs/cs-CL/2025-08-17/papers/250812461v3-is-gpt-oss-good-a-comprehensive-evaluation-of-openais-latest-open-so.md

 ---
 layout: default
-title: Is GPT-OSS Good?
-A Comprehensive Evaluation of OpenAI's Latest Open Source Models
+title: "Is GPT-OSS Good?
+A Comprehensive Evaluation of OpenAI's Latest Open Source Models"
 ---

 # Is GPT-OSS Good?
 A Comprehensive Evaluation of OpenAI's Latest Open Source Models